SCADA-LTS/windows-installer/README.md

 | Dbeaver | 23.0.1 | Database client |

 ## 1.1 Java (Required) - [↑↑↑](https://github.com/SCADA-LTS/windows-installer/blob/master/README.md#table-of-content)
 The base project is written in Java.
-So to start development a new features to Scada-LTS you need to install Java Development Kit (JDK).
-Download [microsoft-jdk-11.0.18-windows-x64.msi](https://aka.ms/download-jdk/microsoft-jdk-11.0.18-windows-x64.msi) file and run;
+So to run Scada-LTS you need minmal to install Java Runtime Environment (Java Development Kit - JDK include JRE).
+If you don't have Java 11 installed, then Download [microsoft-jdk-11.0.18-windows-x64.msi](https://aka.ms/download-jdk/microsoft-jdk-11.0.18-windows-x64.msi) file and run;

 When installing Java remember to set **Will be installed on local hard drive** on **Set JAVA_HOME variable**.